-- Preparatory works started in April 2021 - Expected works completion is January 2025
+- Consulting services for tender phase commenced in May 2019 - Preparatory works started in April 2021 - Expected works completion is in the first half of 2025

 Background:

 The new Kostolac Wind Farm is a flagship investment endorsed by the Western Balkans Investment Framework (WBIF) within the Investment Window "Clean Energy" as foreseen in the EU's Economic and Investment Plan for the Western Balkans.
 It is also part of the Energy Support Package that aims at addressing immediate, short-term and medium-term needs in the Western Balkans in the context of the ongoing energy crisis.
 The project is the first wind farm construction endeavor in Elektroprivreda Srbije (Electric Power industry of Serbia - EPS) history.